Manas1952/Task-manager/README.md

 # Task-manager
-A complete NodeJS CRUD Application which will Keep track of Tasks for Users.
+A complete NodeJS CRUD Application which will Keep track of Tasks for Users using **API** calls.

 ## Overview
 This **NodeJS Application** contains **Restful-APIs** for Task-Tracker with **User Authentication** and **MongoDB Database** Connection.